MicrosoftDocs/win32/desktop-src/Msi/logaction.md

-﻿---
+---
-Description: 'The LOGACTION property is a list of action names separated only by semicolons and with no spaces.
-The action names in this property are case-insensitive and the list can end with a semicolon.' ms.assetid: 'a16b7cb4-33e9-4fa5-8021-783fac90c330'
+Description: The LOGACTION property is a list of action names separated only by semicolons and with no spaces.
+The action names in this property are case-insensitive and the list can end with a semicolon. ms.assetid: a16b7cb4-33e9-4fa5-8021-783fac90c330
 title: LOGACTION property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LOGACTION property